Mathématique: Chapter 59

 “That,” Sheppard said bluntly, “is a bad plan.”

-“Okay,” Mitchell said, sliding right in beneath Landry’s threatening tirade.
-“Say for argument’s sake we do that—tackle him in the middle of Boston and drag him away in handcuffs.
+“Okayyy,” Mitchell slid in before Landry could address Sheppard’s insubordinate comment.
+“Say for argument’s sake we tackle him in the middle of Boston and drag him away in handcuffs.
 What’s the plan afterwards?
-We going to keep him under military arrest?
-Because Carolyn says we can’t use any kind of tech on him when he’s wearing cortical suppressants.”
+We gonna keep him under military arrest?
+Because Carolyn says we can’t use the Tok’ra tech on him while he’s wearing cortical suppressors.”

 Young’s phone buzzed again.

 ::Listen to Vala.
-That was going to be my suggestion.
-She and Rush are “terrestrial BFFs.”
-They have a lot in common and she probably knows him better than anyone in that room, other than you.
-And?
-She was in his shoes only days ago::
+That was my plan.
+She and Rush are terrestrial BFFs.
+They have a lot in common and she knows him better than anyone in that room, other than you.
+Plus, she was in his shoes only days ago::

 Mitchell cleared his throat.
 “Dr. Lam, I mean.
 I meant.
 I meant to say Dr. Lam.
 Sir.”